mauer01/gui-for-5dchess-datainterface/README.md

 The AutoIt Chess Variant Converter script was inspired by the need to automate the conversion process for PGN files into chess variants.
 Special thanks to:
   - the AutoIt community for their support and contributions.
+  - 5dchess variant designers that creates FENS of the variants (https://adri326.github.io/5dchess-designer/)
   - GHXX Data Interface ("https://github.com/GHXX/FiveDChessDataInterface")
   - and the pgn recorders from various members of the 5d community:
     - Tesseract/Penteract: https://github.com/penteract/5D-PGN-Recorder